ray-cast/ray-mmd/README.md

 Support：
 ------------
-　　This library is free to use and, but now i don't have the more time to do it at the same pace, there are lots of new features and better effect TODO, so only with your support, Ray-MMD can go further, if you like my shader or have the means to do so, please consider financial support.Your help is very useful for me.
+　　This library is free to use, but now i don't have the more time to do it at the same pace, there are lots of new features and better effect TODO, so only with your support, Ray-MMD can go further, if you like my shader or have the means to do so, please consider financial support.Your help is very useful for me.
 Thanks!

 [![Patreon](https://cloud.githubusercontent.com/assets/8225057/5990484/70413560-a9ab-11e4-8942-1a63607c0b00.png)](http://www.patreon.com/cubizer)